horseman-97/2020_RealCoding2/Pointers/README.md

 printf("%d\n", i);
 printf("%d\n", *p);
 ```
-The output of this code is 1, 1, 2, 2.
+The output of this code is 1, 1, 2, 2.<br>

+In conclusion, `*` operator can be used to access what's stored in the address space.
+If I done *p = i;, then *p is alias for i.<br>
+This is very important concept.
+Not only does *p have the same value as i, but changing the value of *p also changes the value of i.<br>

+Look at the increment parts.
+The data type of pointer can define the interval of data.<br>
+For this, professor offered us an example code.<br>

 ## Pointer practice codes.